 Miley Cyrus Performed Her New Song At The VMAs And It Was Perfect

-Since the dawn of time there has been one universal truth known to all men and all women: The MTV VMAs invented legendary performances.
+Since the dawn of time, there has been one universal truth known to all men and all women: The MTV VMAs invented legendary performances.
 Everybody who owns a television set or has access to the internet knows that the awards show has generated some of the most iconic moments in pop history.
 I mean, Beyoncé's pregnancy announcement during “Love on Top”?
 Flawless.
 Lady Gaga's bloody “Paparazzi” spectacle?
 Epic.
 Britney's “I'm a Slave 4 U” snake?
 PUT IT IN THE MoMA.
 That being said, I'm happy to announce we can add Miley Cyrus's performance at this year's VMAs to the list.

 During tonight's show, Queen Milez took to the stage for the first time since her VMAs hosting gig back in 2015 to remind us why we adore (no pun intended) her so much.
 Ms.

-Montana Cyrus treated us to a remixed version of the title single “Younger Now”from her forthcoming album Younger Now and the aesthetic for the performance certainly did not disappoint.
+Montana Cyrus treated us to a remixed version of the title single “Younger Now” from her forthcoming album Younger Now and the aesthetic for the performance certainly did not disappoint.

 Miley came out looking like a '50s dream in a fuschia onesie and cat eye sunglasses and SHE.
 DELIVERED.
 THE.
 VOCALS.
 I mean she's always been a great performer, but this year's VMAs really reminded us what Miley can do with her voice.